-Peer tutors are available virtually at the Learning Center-Online.
-Receive convenient and interactive support from trained students who were successful in the course you are seeking help in.
+Peer tutors are available both in-person on the Long Island and New York City campuses, and virtually online via GoBoard.
+Receive one-on-one, convenient and interactive support from trained students who were successful in the course you are seeking help in.

 Visit the MRC to receive additional support from faculty tutors, who are available for drop-ins when you’re stuck, or weekly appointments for recurring help.

 English professors are available to assist you with any writing assignment - from brainstorming ideas, to developing drafts and checking grammar.

 Whether you're on or off campus, NYIT's librarians are available to help!
 We can help you navigate electronic resources and databases, construct effective search strategies, and identify sources for your research and coursework.